cikasm/docs-website/about.md

 {: .no_toc }
 {: .fs-9 }

-With a background in journalism, data science, and content marketing.
-I’ve always been curious about how things work and, more importantly, how to explain them clearly.
+With a background in journalism, data science, and content marketing, I’ve always been curious about how things work and, more importantly, how to explain them clearly.
 {: .fs-6 .fw-300 }

 ![](assets/images/bio-photo.png)